linda-seiter/CMSC115_2258/unit6_project/README.md

 Run the Junit tests in `ExtractItemDetailsTest` to confirm your implementation.

-## Task #2: Implement the `isNonEmptyDigits` method
+## Task #2: Implement the `isDigits` method

-The purpose of the `isNonEmptyDigits` method is to check if a given string can be parsed as a non-negative integer, i.e. it contains only digit characters and is not null or empty.
+The purpose of the `isDigits` method is to check if a given string can be parsed as a non-negative integer, i.e. it contains only digit characters and is not null or empty.

 ```java
 /**